SAP-samples/teched2025-AI162/exercises/ex5/README.md

-# Exercise 5 - TODO
+# Exercise 5 - Use Instant Learning to improve extraction accuracy

 Now that the schema matches our business expectations, we want to start using it productively.
 During productive use, our business users will review and correct documents in the document object page and confirm them to trigger any kind of downstream process.